 The two latest books I received from Martingale for review were standing guard at the coffee table, and I needed no further enticement!

-The 4" x 5" Quilt-Block Anthology - 182 blocks for Reproduction Fabrics by Carol Hopkins and Linda M. Koenig.
+There is an amazing collection of rectangular blocks in The 4″ x 5″ Quilt-Block Anthology – 182 blocks for Reproduction Fabrics by Carol Hopkins and Linda M. Koenig.
 I have been making square quilt blocks forever and was delighted by the unexpected variety, beauty, and creativity revealed on each page!

 |All photographs by Brent Kane for Martingale.
 Used with permission.|